MVP-LAM: Learning Action-Centric Latent Action via Cross-Viewpoint Reconstruction: Experiments

 \subsection{Does MVP-LAM Preserve Transition Information Under Viewpoint Perturbation?}

-We evaluate whether LAMs preserve transition-relevant information under viewpoint perturbations.
-On Bridge V2, we construct 3.7k viewpoint-perturbed transitions using a NVS model.
-For original Bridge trajectory $\{I_t, a_t\}_{t=1}^T$, we construct viewpoint-perturbed trajectory $\{ \tilde{I}_t, a_t\}_{t=1}^T$ by synthesizing each image $I_t$ into $\tilde{I}_t$.
-Figure \ref{fig:nvs_res} shows an example of an original trajectory and its viewpoint-perturbed counterpart.
+We evaluate whether MVP-LAM preserves transition-relevant information under viewpoint perturbations by using a latent action inferred from a viewpoint-perturbed transition.
+On Bridge V2, we construct 3.7k viewpoint-perturbed transitions using a novel view synthesis model~\cite{vista}.
+We provide details of viewpoint perturbation in Appendix \ref{sec:nvs_example}.